 Printing and Photocopying

-Black and white laser printing is available in all computer rooms, including colour printing in sizes from normal A4 to poster size A0.
+Black and white laser printing is available in all computer rooms, including colour printing.

 Self-service photocopiers are located throughout the University, including just outside the Lloyd Reading Room and the Law library.